 Students perform a public non-degree recital, planned in conjunction with the student's applied teacher and the major music coordinator.
-The student is responsible for program preparation, publicity, and technical support, again under the supervision of the applied teacher.
+The student is responsible for program preparation, and publicity.
 There is a fee for this course.

 MUS 284 Composition I